 By term, yes.
 But you may not leave your position in the midst of a term because it will disrupt educational continuity.

-Yes.
-Students enrolled in spring 2020 courses graded on the H, HP, P, F scale may convert the grading mode to SAT/UNSAT by submitting a request form (available soon) by the last day of the exam period, May 6, 2020.
+Grading mode: Students enrolled in spring 2020 courses graded on the H, HP, P, F scale may convert the grading mode to SAT/UNSAT by submitting an electronic request by the last day of the exam period, May 6, 2020.
 When grades of SAT are assigned to these courses, they will count towards the degree requirements.
-As per typical Graduate School requirements, students must still meet the Honors requirement by achieving a grade of “H” in at least one full‐year or two full‐term graduate courses by the end of their fourth term of study.
+As per typical Graduate School requirements, students must still meet the Honors requirement by achieving a grade of “H” in at least one full-year or two full-term graduate courses by the end of their fourth term of study.

 How does this change in grading affect terminal master’s students?

 These accommodations apply to terminal master’s students unless they have not met the minimum grade requirements of their program or of the Graduate School.
 Such students should elect their courses with the standard grading scale.